 9. European peacock, Aglais io

-10. blue peacock, Papilio arcturus* (could this be the unknown swallowtail in the Steal Street set?)[You must be registered and logged in to see this link.][You must be registered and logged in to see this link.]
+10. blue peacock, Papilio arcturus* (could this be the unknown swallowtail in the Steal Street set?)[You must be registered and logged in to see this image.]

 These figures all have their French names painted on the bases (which is good, because it made identifying them easier—they are not as realistic as the previous batch!).
 All of them represent European (and presumably, French) species, which is nice to get a geographically-specialized set!
 The French names below are what is printed on the figures, I supply their English and Latin names.
 Three of them are new species for me.

 1. La Goutte de sang (cinnabar moth, Tyria jacobaeae)*

 5. Le Robert-le-Diable (comma, Polygonia c-album)*

 6. L’ Azure Commun (common blue, Polyommatus icarus)*

 8. Le Grande Apollon (mountain Apollo, Parnassius apollo)